-Stood at an ATM and gradually realising that the man stood behind me casually has a big chunky metal gun shoved down the front of his jeans was my first taste of Guatemala.
-His yellow shirted fat belly nearly concealed it but he almost definitely wasn’t trying to hide this weapon.
+Standing by an ATM, I realised that the man stood behind me casually has a big chunky metal gun shoved down the front of his jeans.
+This was my first taste of Guatemala.
+His yellow-shirted fat belly nearly concealed it but he almost definitely wasn’t trying to hide this weapon.
 I hit cancel as quickly as I could, took my card and walked confidently back to the bus past the machine gun wielding guards.
 Being able to eat is overrated anyway *sigh*.
 Five hours to Antigua.

 We landed on the cobbled streets of Antigua in the late afternoon sun.
 Instantly happy I explored the streets with bright red walls, flowers hanging from every building, ladies carrying armfuls of vibrant textiles, stunning historic yet decaying buildings on every corner.
 Antigua sits within huge green mountains with two huge volcanos on the near horizon.
 Roof terraces are everywhere so even within the city centre you can feel close to nature and people watch from the skies.
 Even stepping out of my hotel makes me smile as there’s a salsa school opposite, with its doors flung wide open so you can watch the lessons in full flow.

 Too nervous at first to give salsa a go in the sweaty lively clubs, despite many locals offering to teach me, I had a lesson.
 Well a whole group of us had a lesson and it was hilarious.
 I’m still yet to unleash my new found salsa dancing skills onto Latin America but I’m feeling slightly more prepared now.